tamasgal/km3pipe/doc/features.rst

 proceeds with the finish procedure.
 This means that usually everything is cleaned up gracefully.

-Here is an example where the pipeline while converting a ROOT file to HDF5 is suddenly interrupted.
+Here is an example where the pipeline while processing a ROOT file is suddenly interrupted.
 The resulting file is still readable and properly closed::

-    > tohdf5 JTE_muon-CC_3-100GeV_401.root -o test.h5
+    > analyse.py JTE_muon-CC_3-100GeV_401.root -o test.h5
     Pipeline and module initialisation took 0.008s (CPU 0.000s). loading root....  /afs/.in2p3.fr/system/amd64_sl7/usr/local/root/v5.34.23/
     loading aalib...  /pbs/throng/km3net/src/Jpp/v9.0.8454/externals/aanet//libaa.so